Subscribe to Source Datasets on BigQuery

 FROM eth_addresses

 Lens Protocol is an open social network.
-This dataset mirrors the dataset offered by Lens for use in the OSO data pipeline.
-It includes data from the Polygon network.
+This dataset is well-documented by Lens.
+It includes data from Lens Chain Mainnet.

 Gitcoin is the hub of grantmaking in the Ethereum ecosystem.
 All project, round, and donation data from regendata.xyz is available in this dataset and updated daily.